MicrosoftDocs/Hololens/hololens/hololens-updates.md

 ##### What happens during Download & Install

-Once Windows Update has scanned and successfully found a build to update to, it can begin to download the update.
-If a scan is initiated during active hours that finds an update, then the update will wait to download until the device is plugged into power.
+Once the device has scanned and found an applicable update, it can begin downloading the update.
 Like scanning, a user can manually choose to start the download.

 ##### Best practices for Download & Install